Open-Source-Community/Bash-scripts/Scripts/dytmpv/README.md

 * youtube-dl
 * mpv
 * notification daemon
-    - (manually install one if your DE doesn't have one such 'dunst')
+    - (manually install one if your DE doesn't have one such as 'dunst')